tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 featured: yes
 ---

-If Haskell was a god in a religion where icons were allowed, often would he be depicted with the ravens Modularity and Abstraction flying above him, hovering the world and reporting to him every detail of our whereabouts.
+<span class="dropcap">I</span>f Haskell was a god in a religion where icons were allowed, often would he be
+depicted with the ravens Modularity and Abstraction flying above him, hovering the world and reporting to him every detail of our whereabouts.
 Haskell would sit on the Throne of Purity and look upon the world with an eye full of